MohamedBassem/Smock/README.md

 	fmt.Println(reqs[0].Body) // Hello
 	fmt.Println(reqs[1].Body) // It's me
 }

 ```

+The server can be stopped after a certain amount of seconds, after a certain amount of requests or whenever it doesn't receive any new requests for a certain amount of time.

 ### API
 The API is very simple and you can check it on [GoDoc](https://godoc.org/github.com/MohamedBassem/RequestBin).
 Reading the tests is also a good way for understanding the API.